A beautiful singing voice is a voice that is true to the song: clear, strong and on key. This is achieved with technique and practice.

 Mouth shaping controls tonal clarity and enunciation.
 Your mouth should be as vertical as possible when enunciating the “A” and “I” vowel sounds.
 Your mouth should be nice and round for the “O” and “U” vowel sounds.
 Make the mouth horizontal to the point of almost as if you’re smiling for the “E” vowel sound.
 This gives your voice a nice, rich texture.
 Operatic singers need to do this especially, or texture just won’t exist.

 Your audience will relate to the words that you sing; this is how they share the song with you, perhaps singing along.
 People want to understand the words that you are singing, to capture the emotional tone of the song.
 Bob Dylan famously said that half the music are the words.
 People respond emotionally to poetry and good lyrics are certainly poetry.

 Part of having a beautiful voice is clear enunciation.
 Give your audience the chance to relate to the song at the level of the lyrics.

 Know and understand the lyrics.
 We go into more detail in another article about song interpretation.
-If you know what you are singing about, you will be authentic and being authentic is part of singing beautifully.
+If you know what you are singing about, you will be authentic and authenticity is part of singing beautifully.
 You will engage your audience and more importantly engage yourself when you sing a song that you understand.
-You are telling them a story or passing on a message.
+You are telling your audience a story or passing on a message.

 LOOK AFTER YOUR VOICE!
 It’s hard to fix once it’s broken.
 Vocal warm-ups before performing limbers your musculature so that you don’t strain your muscles and especially your larynx.